2021 Ford Mustang Mach-E AWD first ride: Monster electric donut machine

 Making the grade

 In any case, we roll out to a new corner of Smithers, where a series of inclines await, some covered, others not.
-Deibler approaches a tunneled, 20-degree incline that reminds me of my notoriously steep driveway (albeit without the latter's diabolical side tilt).
-This split-mu surface is iced on one side and features very limited traction on the other -- a properly tough test for a crossover on half-worn, all-season Michelins (an intentional move to better replicate typical consumer cars).
+Deibler approaches a tunneled, 20-degree incline that reminds me of my treacherously steep driveway (albeit without the latter's diabolical side tilt).
+This split-mu surface is iced on one side and features limited traction on the other -- a properly tough test for a crossover on half-worn, all-season Michelins, an intentional move to better replicate typical consumer cars.

 Deibler starts at the bottom from a dead stop, rolls slowly up, then pauses halfway to prove the vehicle won't backslide like a lapsed Catholic upon restart.
 Indeed, when the accelerator is applied, the rear end squirms momentarily, but the Mach-E climbs up the hill obediently and otherwise without drama.
 According to Deibler, the Mustang performs this particular feat better than any other EV on the market.
 Sadly, no rivals were standing by to compare, so until I can get a Mach-E and replicate this test on my home driveway, I'll have to take his word for it.